The hacks of several online services have brought this issue to light once again.

 Once they have your password, the hackers go hunting.

-They try your email address and password to log in to the email service that you’re using.
+They try your email address with the password they stole from Service A to log in to the email service that you’re using.

-And very often, it works.
-The hackers gain access to another account of yours that was completely unrelated to the initial security breach.
+— and very often, it works.
+The hackers gain access to some other account of yours that was completely unrelated to the initial security breach.

 Unrelated, of course, except that you used the same password at both.